Prescreen Guidelines – Music Theatre

 - Monologues cannot be from musicals, television shows, or movies.

 - 30-60 seconds of dance, in whatever dance discipline you are most comfortable with: jazz, ballet, modern, African, hip hop, lyrical, or contemporary (no tap).
 Please use steps, movement, and physical vocabulary that you are familiar with and can execute well.
 Regardless of which style of dance you execute, the choreography and the movement should be story-driven and connected to the music where the applicant is dancing with a sense of purpose.
 Dance media can be self-choreographed, but must be a solo video of you.
 This can include a show, competition, or other performance so long as you are clearly featured on your own.
 All choreography must be performed to music; no “a cappella” dance media please.

-- Ballet, no more than 30 seconds.
+- Ballet media should be no more than 60 seconds.
 Execute a brief series of plié, tendu and grande battement; and also pirouette en déhors (to both sides), and grand jeté across the floor.

 - All dance media should be filmed in a “full body” shot taking care to keep the student’s entire body in the frame at all times.

 - Applicants do not need to slate in any dance media.

 - HELPFUL HINT: Applicants are encouraged to keep a full-length mirror behind the filming device so as to see themselves as they execute choreography.